-Blue Cross Blue Shield of Michigan, United Dairy Industry of Michigan and the University of Michigan invite Michigan middle schools to apply for the 2023-2024 Building Healthy Communities: Engaging Middle Schools through Project Healthy Schools program.
+Blue Cross Blue Shield of Michigan, United Dairy Industry of Michigan and the University of Michigan invite Michigan middle schools to apply for the 2024-2025 Building Healthy Communities: Engaging Middle Schools through Project Healthy Schools program.

-The program recognizes that Michigan schools, teachers and students continue to face unprecedented needs as a result of the COVID-19 pandemic.
-This program is helping meet these needs by encouraging a whole-child approach to health, such that additional areas of well-being influenced by the pandemic are supported.
+The program recognizes that Michigan schools, students and staff continue to need physical, mental, and emotional health support.
+This program is helping meet these needs by encouraging a whole-child approach to health, while recognizing the unique needs of every school community across the state.
 This includes a variety of instructional options that meet the needs of both in-person and virtual learning environments, as well as a flexible implementation model that allows your school to prioritize investments in areas of need such as mental health, self-care and physical activity resources.